 • Major Property Damage: A house fire or significant flood damage requires a ton of investigation, multiple expert opinions, and extensive paperwork.
 These claims naturally take longer.

-To get a feel for the standard steps, you can look at a general insurance claim timeline to see how the pieces fit together.
+To get a feel for the standard steps, you can look at a general https://onsitepro.org/insurance-claim-timeline/ to see how the pieces fit together.
 This guide will help you understand your rights and know what to expect.
-For a closer look at injury cases specifically, you might want to learn more about how long a personal injury case can take to settle.
+For a closer look at injury cases specifically, you might want to learn more about https://www.bizlawpro.com/how-long-will-my-personal-injury-case-take-to-settle/.

 Understanding Your Rights Under California Law